begrafx/webdesignday-2016/README.md

 ### PHP Setup

 Having PHP installed is the only requirement for using the PHP version of Pattern Lab.
 Mac OS X and Linux come with PHP pre-installed.
 Windows users can [download and install PHP 5.6](http://windows.php.net/downloads/releases/php-5.6.22-Win32-VC11-x86.zip).

-A Zip release of the workshop-compatible set-up of Pattern Lab for PHP will be released on Tuesday, June 21.
+A download of the [Web Design Day edition of Pattern Lab for PHP](https://github.com/pattern-lab/edition-php-mustache-webdesignday/releases) is available on GitHub.
+[Learn more about its features](https://github.com/pattern-lab/edition-php-mustache-webdesignday#pattern-lab-web-design-day-edition-for-mustache).

 ### Node Setup